ethanokamura/perfectline/src/content/dsa/queue.md

 Queues can be used as buffers and async functions.

-Later in this course we will create something called priority queue using a data structure called a heap.
+Later in this course, we will create something called a priority queue using a data structure called a heap.